-Develop a bimodal capability: Bimodal is an approach that enables your enterprise the flexibility to innovate while ensuring that day-to-day business requirements and regular performance goals are met.
+Develop a bimodal capability: Bimodal is an approach that enables your enterprise the flexibility.
+This allows you to innovate while ensuring that day-to-day business requirements and regular performance goals are met.
 Getting the business engaged in the digital agenda is difficult if you don’t establish this capability.

-Renovate the IT core: Many enterprises today have old, monolithic enterprise applications in a closed business architecture.
+Many enterprises today have old, monolithic enterprise applications in closed business architecture.
 Renovation initiatives include investing in improved data access, big data analytics, integration, and cloud infrastructure.

 Uncover and develop talent: Digital requires new skill sets, which is why so many CIOs cite talent as one of their biggest innovation obstacles.
 Beyond training and developing existing employees, digital leaders can overcome the talent gap through external hires, acquisitions, and partnerships.